-(1) For additional information, see Section Section 3.7 of this document.
+(1) For additional information, see Section 3.11 of this document.

-The 5410A has an internal register that holds the MSB of the last address used for a read or write operation in program or data space.
-In the non-consecutive bank switches ($\overline{\text{CONSEC}} = 0$), if the MSB of the address used for the current read does not match that contained in this internal register, the $\overline{\text{MSTRB}}$ (memory strobe) signal is not asserted for one CLKOUT cycle.
+The device has an internal register that holds the MSB of the last address used for a read or write operation in program or data space.
+In the non-consecutive bank switches ($\overline{\text{CONSEC}} = 0$), if the MSB of the address used for the current read does not match that contained in this internal register, the MSTRB (memory strobe) signal is not asserted for one CLKOUT cycle.
 During this extra cycle, the address bus switches to the new address.
 The contents of the internal register are replaced with the MSB for the read of the current address.
 If the MSB of the address used for the current read matches the bits in the register, a normal read cycle occurs.

-In non-consecutive bank switches ($\overline{\text{CONSEC}} = 0$), if repeated reads are performed from the same memory bank, no extra cycles are inserted.
+In non-consecutive bank switches (CONSEC = 0), if repeated reads are performed from the same memory bank, no extra cycles are inserted.
 When a read is performed from a different memory bank, memory conflicts are avoided by inserting an extra cycle.
-For more information, see Section Section 3.7 of this document.
+For more information, see Section 3.11 of this document.